Jobs

 About the Position

+This position is within the Alaska Climate Justice Program and will work closely with the Program team to implement climate justice project goals and objectives.
 The successful candidate plays a critical role to forge meaningful, sustainable relationships with Alaska Native communities and to advocate for climate justice.
-The successful candidate will work with tribal communities to elevate Alaska Native voices, values, and priorities through community-based environmental monitoring of permafrost thaw and flooding and development of climate justice policy.
+The successful candidate will work with tribal communities to elevate Alaska Native voices, values, and priorities through the development of climate justice policy, and community-based environmental monitoring of permafrost thaw, erosion, and flooding.
+This work will focus on assisting and advocating for communities in adapting and becoming resilient to the impacts of climate change, whether that is through protecting in place, engaging in a managed retreat away from the river or ocean, or community wide relocation.
 This is an excellent role for a person who is passionate about justice, equity and decolonizing the systems that are responsible for the climate crisis.

-This position has both external and internal-facing leadership responsibilities.
+This position has both external and internal-facing responsibilities.
 Externally, the successful candidate will work as liaison to Alaska Native communities and state and federal government agencies.
-Internally, the candidate will work with Alaska Native communities on implementing community-based environmental monitoring and co-developing climate justice advocacy strategies with Alaska Native communities.
+Internally, the candidate will work with Alaska Native communities on co-developing climate justice advocacy strategies and implementing community-based environmental monitoring.

-Strong knowledge of Alaska Native policy, cultures, histories and government relations, including concepts of sovereignty and self-determination.
+• Knowledge of Alaska Native policy, cultures, histories, and government relations.

-Salary: $60,000-$75,000 with a generous benefits package.
-The Alaska Institute for Justice is an Equal Opportunity Employer.
-Position open until filled
+Salary: $50,000-$75,000 with a generous benefits package The Alaska Institute for Justice is an Equal Opportunity Employer Position open until filled

-To apply pleased submit a cover letter referencing this position and the applicant’s philosophy about climate justice and Alaska Native tribal sovereignty, a resume, a writing sample and the names and contact numbers for three professional-related references electronically to:
+To apply, submit a cover letter, a resume, a short writing sample, and the names and contact numbers for three professional references electronically to:

 sheryl.musgrove@akijp.org